ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 ## Prioritization

+WebTransport sessions are initiated using extended CONNECT.
+While {{Section 11 of !RFC9218}} describes how extensible priorities can be applied to data sent on a CONNECT stream, WebTransport extends the types of data that are exchanged in relation to the request and response, which requires additional considerations.

+WebTransport CONNECT requests and responses MAY contain the Priority header field ({{Section 5 of RFC9218}}); clients MAY reprioritize by sending PRIORITY_UPDATE frames ({{Section 7 of RFC9218}}).
+In extension to {{RFC9218}}, it is RECOMMENDED that clients and servers apply the scheduling guidance in both
-WebTransport does not provide any priority signalling mechanism for streams and datagrams within a WebTransport session; such mechanisms can be defined by application protocols using WebTransport.
+{{Section 9 of RFC9218}} and {{Section 10 of RFC9218}} for all data that they send in the enclosing WebTransport session, including Capsules, WebTransport streams and datagrams.
+WebTransport does not provide any priority signaling mechanism for streams and datagrams within a WebTransport session; such mechanisms can be defined by application protocols using WebTransport.
+It is RECOMMENDED that such mechanisms only affect scheduling within a session and not scheduling of other data on the same HTTP/3 connection.

-The Priority header {{!RFC9218}} MAY be set in a WebTransport CONNECT request or response; clients MAY also reprioritize WebTransport sessions by sending PRIORITY_UPDATE frames ({{Section 7 of RFC9218}}).
-These priority signals SHOULD be included by the recipient as input to the scheduling process for all data it sends in the enclosing WebTransport session, including Capsules, WebTransport streams and datagrams.

-For example, when two WebTransport sessions are established on the same HTTP/3 connection, each with `Priority: u=1, i`, the scheduler can alternate sending data from each session.
-If an HTTP request is also sent on this connection with `Priority: u=0`, the scheduler would send the response data ahead of any data from either WebTransport session.

-Endpoints MAY set the incremental flag set to false for WebTransport sessions, but caution is advised as one session could starve other requests and sessions with equal priority.
-See {{Section 10 of RFC9218}} for general guidance to avoid starvation.  {{Section 11 of RFC9218}} gives guidance the CONNECT method, which is also applicable to WebTransport.
+The client/server priority merging guidance given in {{Section 8 of RFC9218}}
+also applies to WebTransport session.
+For example, a client that receives a response Priority header field could alter its view of a WebTransport session priority and alter the scheduling of outgoing data as a result.

+Endpoints that prioritize WebTransport sessions need to consider how they interact with other sessions or requests on the same HTTP/3 connection.

 # WebTransport Features